data-forge/data-forge-js/docs/api.md

 #### dataFrame.slice(startIndexOrStartPredicate, endIndexOrEndPredicate, [predicate]) ⇒ <code>Series</code> &#124; <code>DataFrame</code>
 Create a new series from a slice of rows.

+WARNING: To use slice, your index must already be sorted.

 **Kind**: instance method of <code>[DataFrame](#dataForge.DataFrame)</code>
 **Returns**: <code>Series</code> &#124; <code>DataFrame</code> - Returns a new series or dataframe that contains a slice or values from the original.